In this Guide

 The Champion is the obvious choice to people on a tight budget.
 It’s the only one of our recommendations you can find priced under $1,000, and we think it’s the best budget option that’s up to powering a home or worksite.
 It produces just as much power as our more expensive choices, and it’s versatile enough to handle a range of applications.
 It’s also the only machine here that works on propane as well as gas.

-However, Champion machines aren’t as efficient or as reliable overall as Kohler or Honda.
+However, Champion machines aren’t as efficient or as reliable overall as CAT or Honda.
 This one also lacks some of the safeguards and power stability of the two more expensive recommendations.

 If you’re looking for the absolute best portable generator out there right now, we strongly recommend the Honda.
 It’s the designed the smartest of the three machines, with a smart monitoring system and safety shutoffs.